-and Eastern Deacons During Patriarchal Masses of Highest Solemnity
+and Eastern Deacons During Papal Masses of Highest Solemnity

 recognition of the Byzantine and Slavic heritage of the Anglican

 Patriarchate comprise a valued and ancient part of its patrimony, and

 in recognition of the Melkite and Russian Rite apostolic succession

 of the patriarchate, at Patriarchal masses of the highest solemnity,

 two additional Deacons of the Mass may be op-tionally used.
 These

 deacons are known as the Melkite Deacon in the Eastern Deacon.
 If